Thursday, 29 August 2019

 The Blood by Peace A

-Peace Atulaegwu Anyanwu better known by Her stage name Peace A, is an Engineer, A blogger, A song Writer, A leader and an Inspiring Worshipper.
-Her Songs are known to create an atmospher of God's presence by the Power of the HolySpirit at work in Her and Through her.
+Peace Atulaegwu better known by Her stage name Peace A, is an Engineer, A blogger, A song Writer, A leader and an Inspiring Worshipper.
+Her Songs are known to create an atmosphere of God's presence by the Power of the HolySpirit at work in Her and Through her.
 Not only does she make awesome music, Her lyrics are rich in God's word and revelation and are nothing short of compelling.
-The Blood her third studio single talks about The things the Blood of Jesus does for us and to showcase the Power in the Blood of Jesus
+The Blood her third studio single, talks about the things the Blood of Jesus does for us and to showcase the Power in the Blood of Jesus

 Download here